Rotem2411/Real-estate-in-Bangalore/README.md

 • Test: rows 10051-12563.

 **Section A**

 1. Decision Tree: Implement a Decision Tree (classifier and regressor) algorithm in Python.
 2. AdaBoost: Implement an AdaBoost (classifier) algorithm in Python.
-Machine Learning 2022

 **Section B**

 1. Classification: Use both models from section A and predict the area type (B, P), using all the features in the dataset.
-2. 2.
-Regression: Use the decision tree model from section A and predict the price of a property, using all the features in the dataset.
+2. Regression: Use the decision tree model from section A and predict the price of a property, using all the features in the dataset.

 **Section C**

 1. Sklearn Models: Implement the models (including hyperparameter tuning) from section B using built-in function from Sklearn.
-2. 2.
-Comparison: Compare the result of your program and the built-in Sklearn models in terms of metrics and runtime.
+2. Comparison: Compare the result of your program and the built-in Sklearn models in terms of metrics and runtime.
 If there are differences, suggest an explanation.

 **Section D**